decenomy/UCR/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/clr-qt (GUI, 32-bit) or bin/32/clrd (headless, 32-bit)
+- bin/32/ucr-qt (GUI, 32-bit) or bin/32/ucrd (headless, 32-bit)
-- bin/64/clr-qt (GUI, 64-bit) or bin/64/clrd (headless, 64-bit)
+- bin/64/ucr-qt (GUI, 64-bit) or bin/64/ucrd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run clr-qt.exe.
+Unpack the files into a directory, and then run ucr-qt.exe.

 ### OSX